ARMmaster17/JeffBot/README.md

 ## What if I can't program?
 ~~We accept Gratipay donations~~.
 We also benefit from sharing the site with your friends.
 The more people that talk to JeffBot, the faster it learns!

+## Why does JeffBot keep saying nonsense?
+Every once in a while, we will purge the database (our current plan with Heroku is limited at 10,000 rows).
+This will require JeffBot to re-learn new connections.
+To prevent this, just talk to JeffBot!
+It will learn by analyzing your sentences, then it will go on to form its own.

 ## I keep getting **Application Error**
 Right now, we are hosted on the free tier of Heroku, which mandates that apps can only run for 18 hours per day.
-Just wait a few hours and try again. ~~If you would like to donate so we can use a bigger server, use the Gratipay icon above (team currently pending approval)~~.
+Just wait a few hours and try again. ~~If you would like to donate so we can use a bigger server, use the Gratipay icon above~~ (currently pending approval).